lel-amri/mcp-archive/Readme.txt

 History:
 ========
-2.2 - The reobfuscation beta test release.
+2.2a - Bugfix release to improve the re-obfuscation tools 2.2  - The reobfuscation beta test release.
 Still for Minecraft 1.2.2 2.1  - Updated to support Minecraft 1.2.2
+2.0a - Bugfix release
 2.0  - Major updates to MCP and support for post-Halloween versions of Minecraft 1.6  - All classes have meaningful names now, the class name mappings and the field name mappings are applied 1.5  - Extend the scripts to also support decompiling, recompiling and testing the minecraft_server.jar file 1.4  - Using a deobfuscator to rename all fields and methods and jadretro to fix some decompile bugs 1.3  - Added upgrade scripts to decompile and recompile Minecraft.class, MinecraftApplet.class and MinecraftServer.class 1.2  - Redirect output of all tools to a logfile
 1.1  - Fixed TNT bug
 1.0  - First release

 Roadmap:
 ========